“No real controversy”: Inside the mind of Charlie Munger

-The Berkshire Hathaway underboss sparked outrage with his windowless megadorm — but he has no time for the haters
+The Berkshire Hathaway underboss sparked outrage with his windowless megadorm — but had no time for haters

 In over half a century atop the business world, Charlie Munger has never dealt with an outcry quite like this.